Does Divorce Shatter the Image of Christ and the Church as John Piper Suggests?

 First, can you envision someone coming up to a woman or man, perhaps in the church foyer, breaking into hysterical tears, and berating them for destroying the image of Christ and the Church?

-Christians rarely give up easy on marriage, especially if they’ve been brought up the church, love the Lord, and know that marriage requires patience and forgiveness.
+Christians rarely give up easy on marriage, especially if they’ve been brought up in the church, love the Lord, and know that marriage requires patience and forgiveness.
 It’s arrogant and insulting to assume they are divorcing because they are quitters, or are ignorant of God’s Word, or don’t care about the sanctity of marriage.
 Or that they just don’t care about how divorce will affect their children.

 And the desperate spouse who is trying to escape a pattern of physical abuse, emotional abuse, criminal behavior, severe addictions, or infidelity is not likely to say, “Thank you for that lecture, I had no idea my divorce would bother you this much.
 I guess I’ll stay married.”
 And even if they do waiver in the face of this pressure, it will likely be temporary.
 Shaming a person who is already hurting is nothing short of cruel and mean and it doesn’t solve the problem: Their marriage is still not safe.